 More than a third of catch weight of seafood exits the supply chain through waste and loss activities, including fish thrown back into the water.
 This has dramatic impacts on sustainability of the oceans.
 By not directly tackling waste and loss in seafood supply chains we are potentially over exploiting the ocean by nearly a third.
 As noted in the strategic case, seafood tends to be missed from the broader food-related waste and loss discussions and without directed (and funded) action this is likely to continue.
 Seafood waste also offers opportunities to increase terrestrial food production in a more sustainable manner by providing animal feed, soil fertiliser, biogas, as well as others.
 But without action the opportunities to reduce stresses on the marine environment, address food security and create a more profitable fishing industry will be forgone.

 Travel, tourism, maritime transport, fisheries and seafood production were all heavily affected by COVID-19.
-Evidence from the impact of the financial crisis of 2008 showed that it took most LDCs and SIDS more that five years to recover from the impacts of this crisis.
+Evidence from the impact of the financial crisis of 2008 showed that it took most LDCs and SIDS more than five years to recover from the impacts of this crisis.
 Analysis by Kim (2020) suggested that, in the absence of intervention, it would take a similar time for these countries to recover income levels to those in the pre-COVID period.
 The author suggests that the actual recovery is likely to be longer due to commodity price shocks and climate change but also countries will be fiscally constrained due to an eroded local tax base.
 The recovery in SIDS which have economies that are highly reliant on single sectors, such as tourism, have been even more disrupted and likely to take even longer to recover.
 A business-as-usual approach could risk locking-in pathways delivering high-emitting, high-polluting and inequitable growth as losses are attempted to be recaptured at the expense of longer term prospects.

 The OECD suggests that making ocean-based sectors more resilient and sustainable should be a priority of SIDS governments and fostering blue clean growth with a diversified economy.
 However, this long recovery period described above, and eroded tax base, is likely to have profound impacts on government strategies, which naturally want to pursue the fastest and cheapest, at market prices, recovery.
 Developing countries need support to recover in a way that protects the environment, enhances their resilience to climate and coastal shocks, and achieves shared prosperity and well-being of all people, especially the world’s most vulnerable.